Tennis Australia issues warning after Novak Djokovic's father poses with pro-Putin demonstrators - NewsBreak

 The video was posted after Djokovic's straight-sets win over Russia's Andrey Rublev.

-This is not the first time Djokovic has presented a headache for Tennis Australia, as the 21-time Grand Slam champion was famously booted from the country last year over his refusal to get vaccinated for COVID-19 and an error in his paperwork.
+This is obviously not the first time Djokovic has presented a headache for Tennis Australia, as the 21-time Grand Slam champion was famously booted from the country last year over his refusal to get vaccinated and an error in his paperwork.

 Djokovic himself, however, was said to have sent a message of support to a former Ukrainian player after Russia launched its invasion.
 He also spoke out against Wimbledon banning Russian and Belarusian players last year.